SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-fundamentals/+page.md

 }
 ```

-Going back to a div element, this time containing a [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) value at the centre.
-Lets say we want to style this element.
+With CSS we have to first select the element we want to style, using a **selector**.
+We can select an element in a number of ways but one way is simply specifying the type of an element, which in this case is a div.
+Next, is choosing the **property** of the selected element such as the background colour (CSS uses American English spelling).
+Finally we specify the value for the property of the selected element(s).

-With CSS we have to first specify the element we want to specify, which can be done in multiple ways.
-One way is simply specifying the type of element we want to specify which in this case is a div element.
-Next, is choosing the attribute of the element we want to tweak.
-For this example it will be the background color.
+Below is div with a [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) value at its centre.
+To change the background colour of the element we simply follow the syntax shown above.

 <RGB />